cristiano182/multirooms/Readme.md

 - #### userConnected

-  - receive the location user and client socket
+  - receives the location user, client socket and increment onlineUsers array with location(latitude, longitude)

+  - sends the all messages for client connected and sends for all cliente connected new onlinesUsers array value

 - #### pagination